 It is expected that the level of funding available to the Council will continue to fall in real terms for the foreseeable future.
 As a result, over the medium term, the Council will continue to plan for a reducing level of resources being available to support its activities.
-Additionally, it is also anticipated that significant cost pressures will persist beyond 2013-14 resulting from local demographics, the service requirements of the local population and the potential impact of Welfare Reform.
+Additionally, it is also anticipated that significant cost pressures will persist beyond 2014-2015 resulting from local demographics, the service requirements of the local population and the potential impact of Welfare Reform.
 The combination of these anticipated cost pressures, coupled with reduced government grant income presents significant challenges and financial risks for the Council over the medium term.

 The Council has been proactive in its preparation for the anticipated reductions in grant funding and demand pressures.
-The budget and council tax levels for 2013/14 were approved on 14 February 2013.
-A one-year savings target of £1.1m was approved.
-The Council recognises that this financial challenge is one which will persist over the medium term and as a result the Council's medium term financial plan identifies a requirement to secure ongoing savings.
+The budget and council tax levels for 2014-2015 were approved on 13 February 2014.
+A one-year savings target of £0.836m was approved and achieved in 2014-2015.
+The Council recognises that the financial challenge is one which will persist over the medium term and as a result the Council's medium term resource strategy identifies a funding gap of £9.5M over the period 2016-2017 to 2019-2020.
 The Council is therefore continuing to progress a range of work streams in order to facilitate this process for future years.
 A Change Programme team has been established to harness new technologies and look towards innovative solutions to deliver service efficiencies.
-By working with services and other stakeholders, the programme team will focus on developing a range of options for change which will deliver recommendations for cost reductions and improvements through changes in business processes, efficiencies and better use of technology and innovation.
+Working with services and other stakeholders, the programme team will focus on developing a range of options for change which will deliver recommendations for cost reductions and improvements through changes in business processes, efficiencies and better use of technology and innovation.

-It is anticipated that the Council's Spend to Save initiative will promote the delivery of further efficiency savings, but it is recognised that the significance of the financial challenge will require further change in service provision in order that the Council maintains its financial stability moving forward and protects its ability to deliver the most important services in the future.
+It is anticipated that the Council's Innovation Fund (formerly known as Spend to Save) initiative will promote the delivery of further efficiency savings, but it is recognised that the significance of the financial challenge will require further change in service provision in order that the Council maintains its financial stability moving forward and protects its ability to deliver the most important services in the future.